nate-untiedt/SenseShare/Readme.md

 ###To Install a SenseShare package:
 1. Unzip the contents of the SenseShare package (*.zip) file.
 2. In windows explorer, double click **SenseShare.bat**.

+### SenseShare.bat package creation helper flags
+Use one of the following flags when running SenseShare.bat to easily open the folders that you need to pull your files from

+* /a - Opens the current user's Qlik Sense **Apps** folder
+* /c - Opens the current user's Qlik Sense **Content\Default** folder
+* /e - Opens the current user's Qlik Sense **Extensions** folder